Delegate audit · paid · v1.0

 Common first automations

-- AI call answering for overflow and after-hours (fastest-growing adoption in 2024-2025)
+- AI call answering for overflow and after-hours (adoption accelerating rapidly in 2025-2026 in home services)

 Common pitfalls